splunk/public-o11y-docs/gdi/opentelemetry/configure-the-collector-ootb.rst

    flowchart LR

       accTitle: Default logs pipeline diagram
       accDescr: Receivers send logs to the logs/memory_limiter processor.
 The logs/memory_limiter processor sends logs to the batch processor, and the batch processor sends logs to the resource detection processor.
 The resource detection processor sends logs to the exporter.
-The Signalfx logs pipeline follows the same steps, but uses internal receivers, processors, and exporters to send logs.
+The SignalFx logs pipeline follows the same steps, but uses internal receivers, processors, and exporters to send logs.

       %% LR indicates the direction (left-to-right)